 The V Foundation awards grants through a highly competitive awards process strictly supervised by a world-class Scientific Advisory Committee.
 The Foundation funds research across the country for all types of cancer and is committed to funding projects and people that will make the most significant impact.
 The V Foundation awards 100 percent of direct donations to cancer research and programs.
 The V Foundation’s endowment covers administrative expenses.

-The V Foundation has awarded nearly $290 million in game-changing cancer research grants nationwide.
+The V Foundation has awarded over $310 million in game-changing cancer research grants nationwide.
 Research funded by the V Foundation has changed the landscape of cancer and improved outcomes for those living with cancer.
 The V Foundation’s goal is to defeat cancer, and their motto is “Don’t Give Up . . .
 Don’t Ever Give Up!”®.